-In August 2014, Abrahams and Gross published an article relating to defamation, which can be accessed here: http://www.abgross.co.za/defamation-the-right-to-recourse/.
+In 2017, Abrahams and Gross published an article relating to defamation and the right to recourse, which can be accessed here: http://www.abgross.co.za/defamation-and-right-to-recourse/

 This article serves to supplement the theoretical legal framework for recourse for defamation with claims arising primarily from the use of social media.

-Recently, the South African Human Rights Commission (SAHRC) accused Sunette Bridges (Bridges), an Afrikaans music artist, of hosting racial commentary on her Facebook page.
+In 2015, the South African Human Rights Commission (SAHRC) accused Sunette Bridges, an Afrikaans music artist, of hosting racial commentary on her Facebook page.
 It argued that this amounted to hate speech in terms of the Promotion of Equality and Prevention of Unfair Discrimination Act of 2000 (the Act).
-It alleged that it facilitated racism, allowing it to flourish.
+It alleged that it facilitated racism and allowed it to flourish.

 Bridges denied that she had ever incited violence or hate speech and that she would continue to exercise her constitutional right to freedom of speech and would work “tirelessly” to expose crimes that “trampled” on the rights of the white minority.
 But the Equality Court confirmed and declared that the controversial comments posted by other users on her page amounted to hate speech and harassment in terms of the Act, reasoning that such freedom of expression ought not to be aimed at vilifying and spreading hatred against certain groups of people in South Africa.